vishalchovatiya/PI/MATH/Cheat Sheet.md

 So, square root is wokring like partition of two factor of given N.

 > **Sieve of eratosthenes & Segmented Sieve**
-- Even nos can't be prime except 2.
-- One factor of any no should be less than square root of that no.
+1. Brute force
+2. Square root optimization
+3. Square of no optimization

 > **Euclid's algo for GCD**
 - GCD(a,b) = GCD(b, a%b)